Prohelion/prohelion.github.io/_documentation/Battery_Management_System/User_Manual/Relay_Output.md

 The +12V and Ground pins in this connector are wired (on the BMU PCB) to the Contactor 12V supply connector, and can be jumpered across to the relay pins to provide 12V output on relay active or inactive, switch loads to ground, etc, depending on the jumper arrangement.

 The Relay pins in this connector are wired directly to a small relay on the BMU PCB.
-Refer to the datasheet for the ratings on this relay.
+Refer to the [datasheet]()? for the ratings on this relay.